-"This shall not exclude "cashless" technology that may utilize a magnetic stripe card, pursuant to MICS promulgated under Section XXXVII, below, provided the "cashless" technology does not allow for access to credit card accounts or bank accounts."
+"This shall not exclude "cashless" technology that may utilize a magnetic stripe card pursuant to MICS promulgated under Section XXXVI, below, provided the "cashless" technology does not allow for access to credit card accounts or bank accounts."

-13. Section XV.E.2.a. of the Compact is amended as follows:
+13. Sections XV.E.2.a. is amended as follows: